QAC-Portal/QA-Portal/qa-portal-infra/README.md

 	- In case of error 500 while running the software please check what version of JAVA you are running by looking into the top right of the screen in keycloak, and by clicking server Info.

-	- Keycloak is only running with a jre running or with an openjdk running.
+	- Keycloak only works properly with JRE or openJDK running

 	- The latest version of jre should be used.
-We advise to always keep java updated as not updating can cause security issues.
+We advise to always keep java version updated to avoid environment issues.

 	- If any Other version than jre is used, check your environment variable and look for the variable JAVA_HOME.

-	- Edit the Variable JAVA_HOME by giving it the path to the java you are willing to use by default, Or remove it to use the default jre:latest.
+	- Edit the Variable JAVA_HOME by assigning the path to the java folder you wish to use by default, Or remove it to use the default jre:latest.

 <a name="mongodb"></a>
 ## 3. MongoDB